doonfrs/trina_grid/doc/features/cell-selection.md

 Cell selection integrates with other TrinaGrid features for enhanced functionality:

 ### Cell Selection with Editing

-When a cell is selected, you can start editing by:

-- Double-clicking the cell
-- Pressing F2 or Enter
-- Directly starting to type (if auto editing is enabled)

 #### Note on Auto Editing